ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/put-documents.markdown

 #### Request body

-The body contains a document to be stored under the given ID, or which will replace the contents of an existing document.
+The body contains a JSON document.
+This will replace the existing document with the specified ID if one exists, otherwise it will become a new document with the specified ID.
-When updating an existing document, you'll need to include its [collection](../../../client-api/faq/what-is-a-collection) name in the metadata or an exception will be thrown.
-The exceptions to this rule are documents that are in _no_ collection, a.k.a. the collection `@empty`.
-A document's collection cannot be modified.

 {CODE-BLOCK: javascript}
 {